The 21 Different Types of Content Marketing (With Examples)

 A glossary is one of a few kinds of "evergreen resource" posts.
 It's usually meant to be more of a beginner resource to help someone new to an industry or market familiarize themselves with the terms they'll encounter.

-KPI Glossary
+Kpi Glossary

 They aren't compelling and don't necessarily get shared a lot, but they bring people in constantly as they need to learn what a term means.
 HubSpot has a decent example of marketing terms here, for example.
 Here is a glossary post I wrote on key performance indicators as another example: